 I stopped at a couple of places on the road to listen for birds.
-I encountered Orange-crowned and Yellow-rumped (Myrtle) warblers.
-I also glimpsed a thrush which could have been a Gray-cheeked.
+I encountered Orange-crowned and Yellow-Rumped (Myrtle) warblers.
+I also glimpsed a thrush which could have been a Gray-Cheeked.

-At about the 50 Km (from Dawson) mark, it started to become apparent that there were fires burning in the area.
+At about the 50 Km (from Dawson) road mark, it started to become apparent that there were fires burning in this area too.
 There’s been a haze hanging in the valleys, but now it starts to irritate eyes and nose.
 It’s not as bad as it was at Eagle Plains, but the visibility has dropped to a mile or so.
 Most of the clues point to a fire to the southeast (Ft.
 Yukon fire, I later would learn).
 At about the 95-100 Km mark, I began to see another fire to the north.
 Here I could see the actual line of the fire about 2 miles away.
 No fire fighting was being done here.
 I’m now considering myself lucky to get through this road, considering my other option would take me due south and almost to Whitehorse and add hundreds of miles.